 COVID-19 — also known as Coronavirus — is a contagious virus that is part of a large family of coronaviruses that cause diseases of varying severities, ranging from the common cold to more severe diseases.
 COVID-19 is also called a novel coronavirus because it is a new strain of coronavirus that has not been previously identified in humans.

-In general, transmission of coronaviruses is most likely while a person has symptoms and is spread through:
+In general, transmission of coronaviruses is spread through:

 - Droplets produced through coughing and sneezing

 - Close personal contact, such as caring for an infected person

 - Touching an object or surface with the virus on it, then touching your mouth, nose, or eyes before washing your hands